alttch/eva3/doc/iac.rst

 The following functions execute API macros:

+reboot_controller
+"""""""""""""""""

-* **reboot_controller** executes "shutdown_core" method for the selected
-  controller, after - waits until the controller is back online.
-The parameter "wait" regulates wait timeout (default: 30 sec).
+Executes "shutdown_core" method for the selected controller, after - waits until the controller is back online.
 The function can be used in for both "api" and "cm-api".

+Parameters:

+* **wait** wait until the controller should be back online, sec (default: 30)

+* **shutdown_delay** start testing the controller after the specified delay, sec (default: 5)

 .. _iac_pkg: